Skip to main content

 Pricing: Pro: $85/user/month (annual) or $100/month (monthly).
 Business: $125/user/month (annual).
 Enterprise: $165/user/month.
 14-day free trial.

 Bullhorn is the industry standard for staffing and recruiting agencies.
-Trusted by 10,000+ companies worldwide, it offers an enterprise-grade ATS and CRM with sub-second search across massive candidate databases and a huge ecosystem of integrations and add-ons.
+Trusted by 10,000+ companies worldwide, it offers a deep ATS and CRM built for enterprise scale, with sub-second search across massive candidate databases and a huge library of integrations and add-ons.

 If you’re a staffing firm with established processes and a large candidate database, Bullhorn is the safe bet.
 It’s what most of the industry already uses, and its integration marketplace means you can extend it in almost any direction.